 Our home in Oaxaca is going to be a 17th century house, a colourful, Colonial-style building.
-We've selected this hotel specifically with COVID front of mind – the ideal set-up during times with lots of outdoor community space: shared rooftop terrace overlooking the city + mountain view, pool and beds and an open outdoor dining/ coworking space.
-It got 25 ensuite rooms, so we even have the chance to turn some of them in specific rooms for work calls.
+We've selected this hotel specifically with COVID front of mind – the ideal set-up with lots of outdoor community space: shared rooftop terrace overlooking the city + mountain view, pool and beds and an open outdoor dining/ coworking space.
+It has 25 ensuite rooms, so we even have the chance to turn some of them in specific rooms for work calls.

 We are going to stay in the centre of Oaxaca (Centro historico), only 5min walking distance from the famous Templo de Santo Domingo and lots of cafés and restaurants to explore (always with COVID precautions in mind).

-Here you can see a collection of photos of our Coliving home in Oaxaca:
+Here you can see a collection of photos of our coliving home in Oaxaca: